 - Personal picnic table

-- A common service building with board games, toilets, water, and use of showers in the evening
+- A common service building with board games, toilets and water

 - Wifi is available in the common area and in most oTENTiks

 - Parking spaces for up to two vehicles

 - Short walk to grocery store, restaurants, cafe, easy biking/walking trail “The Fort-to-Fort Trail”

 Equipment to bring (this list is not exhaustive):

 NOTE: Cooking is not permitted inside the tent

 - Lunch is available for purchase at our Full Barrel Cafe, or walk to numerous restaurants in the village of Fort Langley (situated within walking distance of the site).